 - Once out-of-scope submissions have been identified and removed, PSPs may allocate the remaining submissions into categories, also known as a taxonomy.

 - Stage 4.
-Format the submissions
+Form indicative questions

 - Submissions for the PSP may need to be rewritten or rephrased to clarify the precise uncertainty and to make it easier to check against the evidence base.